 Here is your body cut up into thirds:

-So you should have one third on top, and two thirds on bottom (like with the below image).
+So you should have one-third on top, and two-thirds on the bottom (like with the below image).

 Style Tips to Dress better

 Let’s start with a few basics to get us started.
-This is foundational advice to get your on the right track with fashion.
+This is foundational advice to get you on the right track with fashion.

 - Don’t buy or keep something that doesn’t fit.
 It’s disheartening when you buy something a size too small and then can’t fit into in a week.
 Don’t set yourself up for failure.
 Unless you have a tailor on speed dial, skip it.

 - Set up a wardrobe with basics that can be used as a foundation to more outfits.
 Personally, I love trying new fashion trends and don’t believe in confining myself to one style.
 However, I still have a set of basic pieces in my wardrobe that are timeless and act as supporting pieces for all my “riskier” outfits.
 I have an entire post for you on how to build a chic wardrobe from scratch (no matter your budget), check it out here.

 - Avoid rushing the process.
 Don’t buy things just because they are heavily discounted, don’t go on massive shopping sprees, and don’t copy outfits exactly.
 These are all things that will lead to you losing yourself in your style and making rash decisions when it comes to your closet building.